Thanks for making plans for JFG Spring 2020. How can we help?

 If you have further questions, please contact us.

 When is it?

 We host JFG events in the spring (the first full weekend of May) and fall (the second-to-last full weekend of September).
-The 2019 JFG Tournament is set for May 4-5, and the 2019 JFG Fall Invitational will be Sept.
-21-22.
+The 2020 JFG Spring Tournament will be May 2-3.